Committees & Interest Groups

-BOOK GROUP - Afternoon - Readers meet on the first Tuesday of the month.
-We discuss the book, fiction or non-fiction, which we read the previous month.
+BOOK GROUP - Afternoon - Readers meet on the first Tuesday of the month to discuss the book, fiction or non-fiction, of the month.
 Sometimes no specific book is chosen, but members each describe one that they liked and feel that others should know about.
-We would like very much for you to come and enjoy the discussion with us.
+New members are very welcome to the discussion.

 Afternoon Round Robin - This group meets in members' homes or at Hycroft from October to May.
 Members play twelve games in groups of four during this period.
 A cumulative record is kept and prizes are awarded for top scores.
 We have a party in May at Hycroft.
 This group enjoys challenging games, entertaining conversations and making new friends.
 New members are welcome.

 Monday Bridge - In keeping with the mission of the UWCV, the Monday Bridge group endeavours to promote fellowship and camaraderie amongst a group of women who enjoy playing the game of bridge in a relaxed and supportive environment.
-Come join us in the Lett Room at 10 am.
+Come join us Monday mornings at 10 am.

-Monday Afternoon - This group meets every week at 1:00 pm for two hours of Chicago Bridge from mid-September to the end of April.
+Tuesday Afternoon - This group meets every week at 1:00 pm for two hours of Chicago Bridge from mid-September to the end of April.
 Substitutes often fill in on very short notice if a regular member cannot play.
-We have a wind-up luncheon at the end of the season.
+We enjoy a wind-up luncheon at the end of the season.

 BUSY GOURMET - We meet on the third Monday evening each month to share a cooperative dinner based on themes set by rotating hostesses.
-We focus on the 'busy'.
+We focus on the 'busy' while enjoying those who share 'gourmet'.
 Generally 25 - 30 attend to enjoy a meal, talk and have fun.
-We all eagerly welcome new and long-time members.
+We welcome new and long-time members.

 CONVERSATIONAL FRENCH - We welcome people with beginning French language skills, and those who are more fluent.
 Members meet weekly on Tuesdays and Thursdays from 10am to noon.
 Danièle Walker is our mentor.
-We are having fun while learning.
+We enjoy the camaraderie and the convesation.

-DANCE GROUP - The Dance Group provides a wonderful opportunity for people who love to dance.
-We hold weekly Dance Classes on Wednesday evemings in the ballroom from 7-9pm for new and intermediate dancers.
+DANCE GROUP - The Dance Group provides a wonderful opportunity each Wednesday evening for people who love to dance.
+We hold weekly Dance Classes in the ballroom from 7-9pm for new and intermediate dancers.
 A broad variety of dance types are taught including waltz, foxtrot, rumba, tango, cha cha & swing.
 It is helpful when members bring a partner although they may come on their own.
 Classes run September through June.
-An instructor(s) with expertise in the type of of dance is hired and paid as required.
-Fees will be collected to cover costs.
-We also plan to hold casual dances at the Hycroft ballroom open to all members.
+An instructor(s) with expertise in the type of of dance is hired and paid as required with fees collected to cover costs.
+We hold casual dances at the Hycroft ballroom open to all members.

-FEMME DU FROMAGE - just celebrated its first anniversary - with cheese and wine of course.
+FEMME DU FROMAGE - meets monthly on fourth Tuesday evenings to celebrate the joy of cheese ... and pairings of wine of course.
 Formed to explore all the possibilities of pairing good cheeses with good beverages in good company, details are circulated in Hycroft Happenings and by email to those members who indicate their interest with the Convenor.

 GOLF GROUP - Our group consists of golfers from UWC and guests who have a range of golfing skills, and who enjoy casual play at a variety of courses.
 The courses played are easy and the focus is on having fun.